xtuml/training/doc-training/notes/1_training_dnt.md

   - Creation: 100%
   - Reviewed: __Partial - Thumbs up: Travis__
   - Uploaded to YouTube: __No__
-- Container page creation: __Created - just have to update the URL for teh visbility video when it goes to youTube__
+- Container page creation: __Created - just have to update the URL for the visbility video when it goes to youTube__
 - Quiz creation: __Created, not yet reviewed__
 - Uploaded to LMS: __No__